-Yes.
-Pusher will be GDPR compliant by 25 May 2018.
-Customers to whom the GDPR applies will of course need to make sure their business is compliant with the GDPR in its own right.
-If it is, the customer will not risk a breach of the GDPR by using Pusher products and services.
+Customers to whom the GDPR applies will need to make sure their business is compliant with the GDPR in its own right.
+If it is, the customer will not risk a breach of the GDPR solely by using Pusher products and services.

-How has Pusher been preparing for the GDPR?
+What has Pusher done to prepare for the GDPR?

 Privacy by design: We are always reviewing the way we design, build and implement updates and new products and services to ensure data privacy remains a core part of our decision-making processes at every level.

-Data security: We are reviewing our internal data practices and policies to ensure our approach to data is compliant, consistent and clear across Pusher.
+Data security: We have reviewed our internal data practices and policies to ensure our approach to data is compliant, consistent and clear across Pusher.

-Working with Customers: We are working with our customers to answer their questions and adjust or supplement our agreements to ensure customers can use Pusher in compliance with GDPR.
+Working with Customers: We continue to work with our customers to answer their questions and adjust or supplement agreements to ensure customers can continue to use Pusher.

 Do these changes affect Pusher customers in any way?

 Yes.
-We will be updating our legal terms available on https://pusher.com/legal/ to bring them into compliance with the GDPR and those changes will apply to Pusher customers.
+We have updated our legal terms available on https://pusher.com/legal/ to bring them into compliance with the GDPR and those changes are effective as of 25 May 2018.

 Pusher customers will be notified when the legal terms have been updated.
 We recommend Pusher customers read the updated terms because using Pusher products and services after the updated terms have gone live will be treated as acceptance of those terms.

 The General Data Protection Regulation is a new European data regulation which will replace the current EU Data Protection Directive.
 The GDPR aims to strengthen the security and protection of personal data in the EU and harmonize EU data protection law.
 It is designed to give organisations a consistent framework on how personal data can be collected, processed, used, and shared across EU member states The GDPR provides individuals with more control over how their personal data can be processed.